trapcodeio/deno-oak-books-app/readme.md

 # Setup
-By default this should work without an `env` file.
+By default, this should work without an `env` file.
 If you want to change the default values, create a `.env` file in the root of the project.

 ```bash
 # Create .env file